Deep Model Compression based on the Training History: Conclusion

 \section{Conclusion}

 We propose a new filter pruning technique which uses the filters' information at every epoch during network training.
 The proposed History Based Filter Pruning (HBFP) method is able to prune a higher percent of convolution filters compared with state-of-the-art pruning methods.
 At the same time, the HBFP pruning can produce a less error rate.
-Eventually, it reduces the FLOPs available in LeNet-5 ($97.98 \%$), VGG-16 ($83.42 \%$), ResNet-56 ($78.43 \%$), and ResNet-110 ($74.95\%$) models.
+Eventually, it reduces the FLOPs available in LeNet-5 ($97.98 \%$), VGG-16 ($83.42 \%$), ResNet-56 ($78.43 \%$), ResNet-110 ($74.95\%$), ResNet-50 ($75.45 \%$) models.
 The main finding of this paper is to prune the filters that exhibit similar behavior throughout the network training as the removal of one such filter from a filter pair does not affect the model's performance greatly.
 According to our study, employing the custom regularizer to the objective function also improves the classification results.
-We show the importance of the proposed pruning strategy through experiments, including LeNet-5 on MNIST dataset and VGG-16/ResNet-56/ResNet-110 on CIFAR-10 dataset.
+We show the importance of the proposed pruning strategy through experiments, including LeNet-5 on MNIST, VGG-16/ResNet-56/ResNet-110 on CIFAR-10, and ResNet-50 on ImageNet.
+It is also observed that the proposed method is robust to low and high resolution images.
 One possible direction of future research is pruning the filters further by considering the similarity among the filters from different layers.